-(4) the name of all exchange programs associated with the time share project along with a current copy of the Exchange Disclosure Report pursuant to G.S.
+(4) exchange programs associated with the timeshare program along with a current copy of the Exchange Disclosure Report pursuant to G.S.
 93A-48;

-(5) the name, address, email address, telephone

-number, real estate broker license number if applicable, and the assignment date for each of the following:
+(5) name, address, email address, telephone number, real estate broker license number if applicable, and the assignment date for the:

-(A) the managing entity;
+- (A) managing entity;

-(B) the marketing entity;
+- (B) marketing entity;

-(C) the registrar, pursuant to G.S.
+- (C) registrar pursuant to G.S.
 93A-58(a);

-(D) the independent escrow agent, pursuant to G.S.
-93A-42(a); and
+(D) independent escrow agent pursuant to

-(E) the project broker, pursuant to 93A-58(c);
+- G.S.
+93A-42(a); and - (E) program broker pursuant to 93A-58(c);

-(6) a certification that the information contained in the registration filed with the Commission is accurate and current on the date of the renewal application; and
+(6) certification that the information contained in the renewal registration is accurate and current on the date of the renewal application; and